Breathe Better with Whole-Home Air Filtration in Elkhart

 6. Someone in your household smokes.

-7. Your house is consistently dusty, despite regular cleaning.
+7. Your house is always dusty, despite regular cleaning.

 A whole-home air purification system can take care of pollution in your home’s air.
-And possibly offer relief to the asthma and allergy sufferers in your home.
+In fact, it can also bring relief to the asthma and allergy sufferers in your home.

-Studies have found controlling exposure to indoor allergens and tobacco smoke could prevent 65 percent of asthma cases among elementary school-age children.
-And controlling biological contaminants like dust mites can also lower childhood asthma cases by 55-60 percent.
+Studies have found managing exposure to indoor allergens and tobacco smoke could stop 65 percent of asthma cases among elementary school-age children.
+And by controlling biological contaminants like dust mites, childhood asthma cases have also decreased by 55-60 percent.

 HEPA Filters

-The High Efficiency Particulate Air, or HEPA, filter, was developed to keep scientists safe from radiation as they worked on an atomic bomb during World War II.
-Today these filters are frequently used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they worked on the atomic bomb during World War II.
+Today these filters are regularly used in hospitals and science labs, but you can even find one in a few homes.

-HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
+HEPA filters are proven to extract 99.97 to 99.99% of particles sizes 0.3 microns and bigger.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can trap the particles from chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the model.
-This rating shows how effectively a filter can pull out pollutants from the air.
+These filters boast a MERV rating of 1721, depending on the brand.
+This rating shows how successfully a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration performance, HEPA filters are thick and can limit airflow.
-It’s important to touch base with BW/Cook Service Experts to make sure your heating and cooling system can run with one.
+Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
+It’s important to ask BW/Cook Service Experts to confirm your heating and cooling system can work with one.

 Media Filters

-Media air cleaners are denser than common air filters.
+Media air cleaners are much thicker than your standard air filters.
 They’re often four to five times wider—or more.
-This barrier attaches closely against your HVAC system.
+This barrier fits tightly against your HVAC equipment.

-Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its filtration surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters stay fresher longer too, commonly between three to six months.